mento-protocol/aegis/README.md

 1. Add the contract you want to run a view call on to the `chains[id].contracts` section in both `config.local.yaml` and `config.yaml` and make sure to add the correct address for each chain
 1. Add your new view call to the bottom of the `metrics` section
    1. If your view call needs any input parameters, make sure to define these either in `global.vars` or `chains[id].vars`, and reference them as `variants` in your metric
-1. Extend the `switch` statement in the [Metric.parse()](./src/metric.ts) function with the appropriate logic for your view call's function name.
+1. Extend the `switch` statement in the [Metric.parse()](./src/metric.ts) function with the appropriate logic for your view call's contract & function name.
    1. If you already see another `case` for an existing view call using the same logic (i.e. another call returning a simple `uint256`), you can add the function name of your view call to that `case`
    1. If your view call requires new or adjusted logic, add a new `case` for your function name with the appropriate logic
 1. Try out your changes locally by running `npm run dev` and see if the logs output the values you expect